otrv4/otrv4/otrv4.md

 **Alice:**

-* Validates that `Rb` is on curve Ed448, in the correct group and not degenerate.
+* Validates that `Rb` is on curve Ed448, in the correct group and that they do not degenerate.
 * Computes `Rab = Rb * a3`.
 * Checks whether `Rab == Pa - Pb`.